Public-Health-Scotland/Folder-Structure-RMD/README.md

 6. Table Formatting

 i.
-Since the tables in RMarkdown output document are not formatted by having border line, filled colour for column headers etc, we need to format the tables using VBA code. **This only needs to be set up once and it will always in the macro list for future use.** Go to View – Macros – View Macros.
+Since the tables in RMarkdown output document are not formatted by having border line, filled colour for column headers etc, we need to format the tables using VBA code. **This only needs to be set up once and it will always be in the macro list for future use.** Go to View – Macros – View Macros.
 Type a macro name as you want, and click Create.
 It will open up the VBA developer window.

 ii.
 Copy the following code to the developer window and click Save button to save the macro (from Sub to End Sub).